Keyboard shortcuts

 • a building plan defined by a parameter list following the identifier,

-• optional init code, which is executed before any initializer,
+• optional initialization code, which is placed and executed before any initializer,

 • optional initializers, offering alternative ways to initialize the building plan,

-• optional functions, acting as subroutines with their own parameters and code bodies,
+• optional functions, acting as local subroutines with their own parameters and code bodies,

 • optional properties, accessible from outside and set from the inside,